opennode/opennode-management/docs/source/security.rst

     #) `admin` (**a**) the principal can do everything on the object

-These OMS permissions are mapped to zope security `roles` which in turn are defined as sets of `zope security permissions` which are more fine grained and depend on the actual object being secured.
-The OMS user usually don't have to interact with low-level `zope security permissions`.

 The ACL of an object can be viewed with the `getfacl` command:

 .. code-block:: sh